cerbos/tutorial/src/03-resource-definition/README.md

 In this case a request made for a principal with a the role of `user` is granted only `create` and `read` actions whilst an `admin` role can also perform `update`, `delete` actions.

-## Wildcard Action
+## Wildcard action

-To simplify things further, we want admins to be able to do every action so a special `*` wildcard action can be used to keep things clean:
+To simplify things further, admins to be able to do every action so a special `*` wildcard action can be used to keep things clean:

 ```yaml
 {{#include ./cerbos/policies/user.yaml}}
 ```

-Our `contact` and `company` resources have a similiar structure at this stage and can be modeled as so:
+The `contact` and `company` resources have a similiar structure at this stage and can be modeled as so:

 ```yaml
 {{#include ./cerbos/policies/contact.yaml}}